asterjs/aster-parse-js/README.md

 [![NPM version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-> Parse js with aster.
+> JavaScript parser for aster.

 ## Usage

 This is internal module and should be used as part of [aster-parse](https://npmjs.org/package/aster-parse) or [aster-src](https://npmjs.org/package/aster-src).

+It uses [esprima](https://npmjs.org/package/esprima) to do it's job.

 ## License